Styrax officinalis: Uses

-This plant is the "official" source of styrax (storax), a herbal medicine known from ancient times; it was identified as such by Linnaeus.
-Some believe its oleoresin to have been the stacte used together with frankincense, galbanum, and onycha to make Ketoret, the Tabernacle incense of the Old Testament.
-Averroës referred to the reddish-brown oleoresin or exudate taken from the Storax tree (Styrax officinalis).
-Ibn Ǧanāḥ (c.
+This plant is the historical source of styrax (storax), a herbal medicine and perfume resin known since antiquity; it was formally identified as such by Linnaeus.
+Some scholars believe its oleoresin was the stacte used alongside frankincense, galbanum, and onycha to formulate Ketoret, the sacred Tabernacle incense offering of the Old Testament.

+The philosopher Averroës wrote regarding the reddish-brown oleoresin exudate taken from the storax tree.
+Similarly, Ibn Ǧanāḥ (c.
 990–c.
-1050), speaking of the biblical incense galbanum, wrote in his Sefer Ha-Shorashim, s.v. ח-ל-ב (end): "And then there is ḥelbanah (galbanum) which is called in Arabic lūbnī," meaning, the resin of the storax tree.
-Some speculate that the storax of the ancients was probably extracted from a different tree, Liquidambar orientalis which grows wild in northern Syria.
-This may be the biblical balm, though other sources conclude that the biblical balm is balsam (opobalsamum).
+1050), discussing the biblical incense ingredient galbanum in his Sefer Ha-Shorashim, noted: "And then there is ḥelbanah (galbanum) which is called in Arabic lūbnī," referring to the resin of the storax tree.

+However, some historical researchers speculate that the storax traded by the ancients may have actually been extracted from a different tree, Liquidambar orientalis (sweetgum), which grows wild in southwestern Turkey and northern Syria.
+This alternative plant source may also represent the historical biblical balm, though other botanical sources conclude that true biblical balm is derived from balsam (opobalsamum).